Europe gives Facebook a three-month ultimatum over user data

 The 28-country bloc has been in talks with Facebook for almost two years because it says the tech giant does not comply with its consumer protection rules.

-"I will not hide that I am becoming rather impatient," Justice Commissioner Vera Jourova told a press conference in Brussels, Belgium.
+"I will not hide that I am becoming rather impatient," Justice Commissioner Vera Jourova told a press conference in Brussels.
 "Progress is not enough for me.
 I want to see the results."

 Facebook, she said, should update its terms and conditions by Oct.
 18 so European consumer protection authorities can check that they comply.
 She said she wanted to "resolve all consumer issues by December this year."